ChristianHur/JavaScript/unit1/README.md

 - JavaScript contains a standard library of objects, such as Array, Date, and Math, and a core set of language elements such as operators, control structures, and statements.
 - JavaScript is designed on a simple object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.

-Here’s a brief overview of the history of the Internet and Javascript.
+Here's a brief overview of the history of the Internet and Javascript.

 ### The Internet and World Wide Web